sportsbitenews/web-optimizator/readme.txt

 Known issues
 ----------------------
 There are several issues related to CSS Sprites usage.
 If you think that your template is broken or you system shows white screen -- plase try to disable CSS Sprites in configuration.
-This will solve occured issue in 95% of cases.
+This will solve occured issue in 99% of cases.
 Also you can try to exclude some images from CSS Sprites generation.

 Team
 ----------------------
 A lot of different persons contributed to this project.
 Some of them:
- * sunnybear (ported core, htaccess, CSS Sprites, multiple hosts, promotion, other stuff)
+ * sunnybear (ported core, htaccess, CSS Sprites, multiple hosts, promotion, investment raising, other stuff)
- * fade (design)
+ * fade (design, general usability)
  * bazik (test cases for CSS Sprites, CSS rules, JS logic, etc)
  * beshkenadze (YUI Compressor envelope)
  * janvarev (files MTIME check)